 How long does a modern data architecture implementation take?

-A phased implementation typically delivers the first analytical workload within 8–12 weeks.
-Full build-out across all six building blocks takes 4–9 months.
-EPC Group uses an agile approach that delivers business value in 2-week sprints while building toward the complete architecture.
+A phased implementation usually provides the first analytical workload within 8–12 weeks.
+The complete build-out across all six building blocks takes 4–9 months.

 Should we use Microsoft Fabric or build with individual Azure services?